TVLine Items: WGN Lands Chris Noth, Netflix Keeps Bourdain Show and More

 Chris Noth has Gone to WGN America: The network has added the Law & Order vet’s crime procedural to its programming slate for early 2019.

 The series — which is already airing abroad as a NBCUniversal International Studios production — follows the survivor of a highly publicized child-abduction case (The Path‘s Leven Rambin) and the FBI agent (Noth) who rescued her.
-Danny Pino (CSI: Miami) co-stars as a former Army intelligence officer who is paired with Rambin’s character on a special task dedicated to solving abductions and missing-persons cases.
+Danny Pino (Cold Case) co-stars as a former Army intelligence officer who is paired with Rambin’s character on a special task dedicated to solving abductions and missing-persons cases.

 Additionally, WGN America announced that it will host the stateside debut of the Canadian detective comedy Carter, starring Jerry O’Connell, on Tuesday, Aug.
 7. The Crossing Jordan vet plays an actor who draws on his experience as a TV detective to solve real-life crimes with his two best friends (Chicago P.D.‘s Sydney Poitier Heartsong and Orphan Black‘s Kristian Bruun).